 Table 4 presents the estimated supply coefficients.
 Column (1) estimates the model using only the instrument for M_j , while column (2), our preferred specification, instruments for both M_j and p_j .
-In column (2), the estimates imply that a one-unit increase in maximum allowable BAR at the mean leads to approximately 2.03 more building permits, or 2.2 additional permits.31 This estimate is in line with the RD estimates from Table 2.
-The price coefficient in column (2) implies a 1,000 reais increase in price (approximately 20% at the mean) is associated with a 15.7 percent increase in permits, or 0.48 new permits.
-Instrumenting for average subprefeitura-by-quantile listing prices using the average assessed land value increases the price coefficient from 0.139 to 0.157.
-Column (3) uses a multiplicative error structure to form the moment condition, yielding similar results, with a slightly larger BAR effect and smaller price effect.
-In columns (4)-(7), we show that BAR effects are large for multifamily permits, and negative and insignificant for single family permits, consistent with the reduced form results in Section 4.
+In column (2), the estimates imply that a one-unit increase in maximum allowable BAR at the mean leads to approximately 5.2 additional new building permits for the average unit.36 This estimate is in line with the RD estimates from Table 2.
+The price coefficient in column (2) implies a 1,000 reais increase in price (18.7% of the mean) is associated with a 10.5 percent increase in permits, or 0.48 new permits at the mean, though the price term is not always significant.
+Column (3) uses a multiplicative error structure to form the moment condition, yielding similar results, with a slightly larger BAR effect and price effect.
+In columns (4)-(7), we show that BAR effects are large for multifamily permits, and negative and statistically insignificant for single family permits, consistent with the reduced form results in Section 4 (although they are noisily estimated here and so we cannot reject moderate sized effects for single-family homes).

-29 We consider the robustness of the estimates to a simple log-linear specification - which drops locations with zero permits - and find qualitatively similar results.
+34 We consider the robustness of the estimates to a simple log-linear specification - which drops locations with zero permits - and find qualitatively similar results.
 We prefer the Poisson method to a simple log-transformation of the outcome, as it preserves all observations in the data.
-Results are also similar using multiplicative errors, see column (3) of Table 4
+Results are also similar using multiplicative errors, see column (3) of Table 4.

-30 These other parameters are the maximum shadow ratio and the minimum and basic BAR of 2004 and 2016, as well as the max BAR of 2004.
+35 These other parameters are the maximum shadow ratio and the minimum and basic BAR of 2004 and 2016, as well as the max BAR of 2004.
 All of these parameters are averaged across blocks within the subprefeitura-quantile.